-Slow Cooker Buffalo Chicken Chili has the perfect amount of spice, a smooth creamy base, lots of tender chicken, and takes only 10 minutes to prepare.
-Be ready to win chili contests and hand out the recipe because this is the best chili you’ll ever make!
+Experience a gold star, award-winning buffalo chicken chili recipe with the spot-on amount of spice, a smooth creamy base, lots of tender chicken, and takes only 10 minutes to prepare while your crock pot does the work.
+Be ready to win chili contests and hand out the recipe because this is the best buffalo-style chili you’ll ever make!
+Instant pot directions also included.

-Once you make this recipe slow cooker Buffalo Chicken Chili you will be amazed how stupid easy it is and how damn good it tastes.
+Once you make this recipe for buffalo chicken chili you will be amazed how ridiculously easy it is and how mighty tasty it is.
 Pin it, print it, and tape it to your fridge because this a stress-free, delicious meal to make over and over again.

 #1 It pretty much requires zero brain cells.
 If you have mastered operating a can opener and correctly using measuring spoons, it’s game on.

-#3 Given how ridiculously easy this crock pot buffalo chicken chili recipe is to make, it’s impressively delicious.
+#3 Given how ridiculously easy this slow cooker recipe is to make, it’s impressively delicious.
 In fact, it is so impressive, I often make it for entertaining, tailgating, or to take to a friend.

 They WILL ask you for the recipe, though, so be careful with feigning how much effort you put into making it.
 Awkward.

 #4 Is there really nothing better than buffalo chicken ANYTHING?!
-Whatever classic dish is morphed into “buffalo chicken” flavors like Buffalo Chicken Baked Potatoes, Buffalo Chicken Tacos, or Buffalo Chicken Salad, I am sold.
+Whatever classic dish is morphed into “buffalo chicken” flavors like these family-favorite Buffalo Chicken Tacos, I am sold.
 The bit of spice with creamy ranch and tender chicken gets me every time.

 - Chicken – The recipe calls for skinless chicken breasts, but boneless chicken thighs or cooked ground chicken would work as well.
 The cooking time would remain the same.

 - Ranch seasoning – Use one dry ranch seasoning packet.
-For a gluten-free soup, use Hidden Valley Ranch brand.
+For gluten-free soup recipes, use Hidden Valley Ranch brand.

 - Beans – White beans, such as Great Northern, navy beans, or cannellini beans blend in with the creamy consistency.
 However, readers have also sang the praises of substituting different beans, such as black beans or kidney beans.